Middle Mongol: Particles

 There are a number of enclitic particles:

 There are three preposed negative particles used with verb forms:

 Identity with nominal parts of speech is negated by means of the word busu (busi), pl. busud, 'other', thus literally 'X is other than Y'.

 Syntax

 The usual word order is SOV, but there are deviations.
 A pronoun of the 1st or 2nd person may be placed as an enclitic after the verb rather than before it.
-In noun phrases, too, modifiers are normally placed in front of heads (i.e. adjectives and possessors precede nouns), but possessive pronouns (minu 'my' etc.) are often placed as enclitics after the head instead.
+In noun phrases, modifiers are normally placed in front of heads (i.e. adjectives and possessors precede nouns), but possessive pronouns (minu 'my' etc.) are often placed as enclitics after the head instead.
 Number agreement between attributes and the nouns they modify is observed optionally.
 There is also gender agreement (for the suffix -tu and some verbal forms), but no case agreement; instead, only the head receives the case marker.
 There are no conjunctions.
 Long sequences of converbs preceding the finite verb are common.